 Private Land Conservation Outcomes

-The NSW Biodiversity Conservation Trust is managing 2,261 Private Land Conservation agreements with landholders across more than 2.258 million hectares.
-This represents more than 2.8 per cent of the landmass of NSW.
+The NSW Biodiversity Conservation Trust is managing 2,476 Private Land Conservation agreements with landholders across more than 2 million hectares.

-The NSW Biodiversity Conservation Trust is investing more than $204 million to support these agreements.
-This investment is split 70 per cent for in-perpetuity agreements and 30 per cent for term agreements (minimum 15-years).
-Landholders with funded agreements are typically being paid between $5 and $433 per hectare, per annum, to manage these conservation areas.
+The NSW Biodiversity Conservation Trust is investing more than $316.6 million to support these agreements.
+This investment is split 71.43% for in-perpetuity agreements and 28.57% for term agreements (minimum 15-years).
+The median annual payment to agreement holders is $99 per hectare with a typical annual payment at around $45,000.

 As a result, many unique landscapes, many threatened ecosystems, and habitats for our threatened native plant and animal species are now protected and being managed by private landholders for conservation.